 One of the best ways to get to Taiwan – or connect elsewhere in Southeast Asia – is in China Airlines' spiffy business class seats.
 And using Air France/KLM Flying Blue miles is the best way to make it happen.

-Whether you fly from San Francisco (SFO), Los Angeles (LAX), or all the way from New York City (JFK), you can get to Taipei (TPE) for just 89,500 Flying Blue miles or a bit more.
+Whether you fly from San Francisco (SFO), Los Angeles (LAX), or all the way from New York City (JFK), you can get to Taipei (TPE) for just 89,500 Flying Blue miles, give or take a few thousand miles.

 san francisco taipei

-Factor in this 25% transfer bonus, and you'll need to transfer just 72,000 Chase points or more.
+Factor in this 25% transfer bonus, and you'll need to transfer just 72,000 Chase points or a tad more.
 Not bad for a 15-plus hour flight in seats like these, right?

 China airlines business class seat